LilElm/python-flying-balls/README.md

  * Increased multiprocessing.connection.BUFSIZE to allow large pipe 'queue'

    * Need to wait until after data acquisition for MySQL database to be fully updated

+ * Program successfully closes when store_data() recieves no more data to store

 </sub>